tamberg/fhnw-iot/README.md

 ## Hardware

-This course uses the following hardware:
+This course is based on the following hardware:

 * Raspberry Pi Zero W
 * Feather Huzzah ESP8266
 * Feather nRF52840 Express
 * Grove sensors & actuators

-Why was this setup chosen?
+Why is this specific setup provided to students?

 * See http://www.tamberg.org/fhnw/2019/IoTHardwareForCSBachelorStudents.pdf